The Pilot Graveyard

 They run parallel proof-of-value with proof of concept.
 A proof of concept demonstrates that the AI model can perform the target task.
 A proof of value demonstrates that performing the target task at the quality level the model achieves produces a measurable business outcome that justifies the deployment cost.
 Both questions need affirmative answers for production deployment to make financial sense; many organisations proceed to production after a positive proof of concept without having validated the proof of value.

-The enterprise AI vendor ecosystem has a structural incentive that amplifies the pilot-to-production gap.
+The enterprise AI vendor market has a structural incentive that amplifies the pilot-to-production gap.
 AI software vendors — whether selling foundation model API access, AI application platforms, or domain-specific AI tools — are measured on customer acquisition (pilot initiation) more than on customer success (production deployment).
 The sales motion that initiates a pilot is faster, more reproducible, and more directly tied to quarterly revenue recognition than the success motion that would help customers deploy at production scale.

 This creates a market where vendors have strong incentives to initiate pilots and moderate incentives to support production deployment.
 The pilot initiation metrics — number of enterprise customers evaluating the product, pipeline value, proof-of-concept win rate — are the leading indicators that determine vendor valuation.
 Production deployment metrics — percentage of pilots converted to production, production system uptime, business value delivered — are harder to measure and less directly tied to vendor revenue in the near term.